What is Dry eye?

 What are the treatments of DryEye?

-A lifestyle modification can ease the problem in most of the early cases.
-Conscious blinking and breaks during work are encouraged in prolonged computer users.
+A lifestyle modification can ease the problem in most of early cases.
+Conscious blinking and breaks during work are encouraged by prolonged computer users.
 Humidifiers can relieve certain symptoms associated with air-conditioned atmospheres.
 Cession of smoking and use of lubricating eye drops are beneficial.

-Recently, a technologically advanced machine called LipiFlow has been introduced for the treatment of dryeye.
-LipiFlow delivers a gentle synchronized thermal pulsation to the meibomian glands over inner and outer eyelid and effectively relieves the blockage of the gland restoring the oil secretions.
+Recently, a technologically advanced machine called LipiFlow has been introduced for the treatment of dry eye.
+LipiFlow delivers a gentle synchronized thermal pulsation to the meibomian glands over the inner and outer eyelid and effectively relieves the blockage of the gland restoring the oil secretions.
 This is a non-medicinal and non-surgical approach and can be offered on an outpatient basis.

 Where can I get this treatment done?

 LipiFlow is available in Maxivision Eye Hospitals in Hyderabad.
 This is the only hospital with this technology in South India.